bertdobbelaere/SorterHunter/README.md

 The results above were obtained while keeping also the depth (i.e. number of parallel operation steps) low.

 For 25 and 26 inputs, the program was able to reduce the optimal depth upper bound from 14 to 13 layers.
-A similar reduction to 15 layers was achieved for 34 inputs.
+A similar reduction to 15 layers was achieved for 34 inputs, and 17 layers for 42, 43 and 44 inputs.

 I committed the program to the public domain as inspiration source for further improvements on the subject of sorting networks.